HMS Amethyst (1799): French Revolutionary Wars

 Later on 28 January Sirius and Amethyst captured the Spanish Letter of Marque Charlotta (or Carlotta) of Ferol, 16 hours out of Ferol on her way to Curaçao.
 The capture took place about six or seven leagues from Cape Belem in Galicia.
 The hired armed cutter Earl St Vincent shared in the capture.

 The next day Atalante captured the Spanish privateer Intrepido Cid.
 Amethyst and Sirius shared in the prize money by agreement.

 On 16 March, Amethyst encountered and captured Nostra Signora del Carmen, a Spanish privateer schooner.
 Nostra Signora was armed with six guns and had a crew of 65 men.
 She had left Rigo [sic] the previous evening and had not captured anything.
 Cooke decided to destroy her as she appeared unfit to take into the navy.

 On 12 April, Amethyst captured French navy corvette General Brune.
 General Brune was a former merchant ship and she was sailing from Guadeloupe to Bordeaux.
 She was under the command of Citizen Martin, lieutenant de vaisseaux.
-She was armed with fourteen 6-pounders guns and had 108 men on board, including Général Pélardy, the late governor of Guadaloupe, and his suite.
+She was armed with fourteen 6-pounders guns and had 108 men on board, including Général Péalardy, the late governor of Guadaloupe, and his suite.

 On 10 September Amethyst captured the French lugger Alert, and recaptured a ship.

 In October 1801 Captain Charles Taylor took command of Amethyst, only to be replaced in the next month by Captain Henry Glynn, for the North Sea.
 During the Peace of Amiens, Amethyst sailed on anti-smuggling patrols off the coast of Scotland under the command of Captain Alexander Campbell.

 On 30 July 1802, Amethyst and the frigates, Glenmore and Galatea, sailed from Plymouth for the Isle of Wight.
 There they were to pick up Dutch troops that they were to return to Holland.

 During the autumn and winter of 1802–03 Amethyst was sent to the Northern Station, based at Leith.
 On Wednesday 27 October 1802, 38 miles off Tod Head, she captured Vlugheid, smuggling cutter from Flushing.
 Aboard were John Dangerfield and eleven other seamen.
 On 18 November 1802, three or four leagues from the Isle of May, Campbell captured Fly, a smuggling lugger from Flushing, "laden with 570 Ankers of Gineva and eighty five Bails of Tobacco".
 On Tuesday 30 November Amethyst gave chase to three more smuggling luggers, but lost them due to lack of wind.

 Captain Campbell wrote to the Admiralty on 27 October 1802 requesting that he might keep the seamen captured on Vlugheid, because Amethyst was 29 short of complement.
 However, Dangerfield and the others were released on 22 November.